shyakachris24/-plsql-window-functions--Chris---Shyaka/README.md

 <img width="949" height="186" alt="output of distribution" src="https://github.com/user-attachments/assets/9753adb5-d8fe-4466-aae5-18b36b9f66f9" />

 ---
+ RECOMMENDATIONS

+This project helped uncover valuable insights from sales and customer data using SQL analytics.
+By ranking top customers, tracking revenue trends, analyzing growth, and segmenting customers, I gained a clearer picture of where the business is performing well and where it can improve.
+---

 ### “All sources were properly cited.
 Implementations and analysis represent original work.
 No AIgenerated content was copied without attribution or adaptation